markNZed/processism-react-three/storyboard.md

 <!-- omit in toc -->
 # Feedback so far

-* Consider adding brief summary or reflection points after particularly dense sections (e.g., after "Emergent Process" or "Heterarchy") to give the audience time to digest the information before moving on.
-* Strengthen transitions by explicitly connecting how each new concept builds on or is informed by the previous one.
-For instance, you could use a brief narrative bridge that ties the emerging complexities of structure directly into the relativity of processes in time.
-* Some concepts, like "Non-Foundationalism" and "Paradox vs Not-knowing," might be too abstract for the general audience without sufficient grounding in prior scenes.
-Introduce these abstract ideas by first revisiting more concrete examples discussed earlier in the presentation, then use those examples to illustrate the abstract concept.
-For example, revisit the "System" scene to introduce non-foundationalism, showing how the system operates without a single fixed foundation.
-* The storyboard is largely didactic, focusing on delivering information rather than engaging the viewer interactively.
-Consider incorporating more interactive elements or questions that invite viewers to reflect on their understanding or relate the content to their own experiences.
-* At the end of the presentation, offer a brief recap of the key concepts
 * Support Materials: Provide supplementary materials (e.g., glossaries, FAQs) to aid understanding.

 <!-- omit in toc -->
 ## Potential further concepts:
 * Co-evolution